francissuzzzzzzzzzz/Revenue-analysis-Dashboard/README.md

 This project analyses hotel revenue data to uncover insights and trends that can inform business decisions .The dashboard provides visualizations and metrics to help hotel management understand revenue patterns,parking space utilization, and other key trends.

+Key business questions addressed

+1	Is revenue growing by year?
+2	Should parking lot be increased
+3	What other trends can be seen in the data

 ### Steps followed

 - Step 1 : Create Database in MS SQL.

 for creating Database below SQL script was written;

 CREATE DATABASE Hotel_Revenue

-- Step 2 : Loaded hotel revenue dataset in the Database  by using Bulk insert code.
+- Step 2 : Loaded hotel revenue dataset into the Database  by using Bulk insert code.

 to load data into SQL Database below SQL script was written;

   BULK INSERT [dbo].[Sales]
   FROM "C:\Users\fsumbulero\OneDrive - Deloitte (O365D)\Hotel_Projects\2018.txt"